 Increased liking seems to result not only from entrainment, but also from non-conscious mimicry, the tendency to perform the same actions as one’s interaction partner without being aware of doing so.
 The classic study on the “chameleon effect” (Chartrand & Bargh, 1999) included an experiment where the confederate either mimicked participants’ postures, movements, and mannerisms without them being aware of it, or simply sat next to them in a relaxed position.
 Participants who had been mimicked reported liking the confederate more and judged the interaction as smoother, suggesting that nonconscious mimicry may act as a kind of ‘social glue’ (Lakin, Jefferis, Cheng, & Chartrand, 2003).
 Many studies have since confirmed and extended this finding (for a review, see van Baaren et al., 2009).

 In particular, being mimicked does not only lead to increased liking of the person who did the mimicking, but seems to increase people’s pro-social orientation in general (van Baaren, Holland, Kawakami, & van Knippenberg, 2004).
 Participants whose postures had been mimicked were more likely to help pick up pens dropped by a stranger and donated more money to a charity.
 A further study by van Baaren and colleagues also suggests that mimicry increases the tendency to share resources.
 They demonstrated that when a waitress mimicked her customers, they gave her significantly larger tips (van Baaren, Holland, Steenaert, & van Knippenberg, 2003).

 So far in this section we have surveyed basic evidence for four sources of emergent coordination and reviewed evidence that emergent coordination occurs in the context of joint action.
 As we saw, there is evidence that two sources of emergent coordination, entrainment and perception action matching, occur when people are acting together and, in particular, when they are engaged in conversation.
 The mere fact that emergent coordination occurs in joint action does not show, of course, that it plays any role in facilitating it.
 In fact, we saw that in some cases emergent coordination may make performing joint actions harder than it would otherwise be.
 A crucial question, then, is how emergent coordination facilitates joint action.
 We have already seen part of the answer: emergent coordination promotes rapport and willingness to contribute to a group, which may indirectly benefit joint action; more directly, emergent coordination in the form of spatio-temporally coincident gaze appears to facilitate understanding.
-This evidence is consistent with a range of possible views on significance of emergent coordination for joint action.
+This evidence is consistent with a range of possible views on [***the] significance of emergent coordination for joint action.
 Our own conjecture, supported below, is that emergent coordination cannot be fully understood in isolation from planned coordination.
 For many of the ways in which emergent coordination enables effective joint action depend on it functioning in combination with planned coordination.
 Before developing this theme we first consider evidence for planned coordination at length.

 3.4 Planned coordination